ASANI PROJECT

 what are we building

-A bold 5-year pilot transforming 29 DIL-managed schools in Khairpur, Sindh, Pakistan into period-friendly campuses—a model we can scale across Pakistan.
+A bold 5-year pilot transforming 29 schools in Khairpur, Sindh into period-friendly schools—designed to scale across Pakistan.

 Led by TASSEL’s Asani Project with:

-Together, we’re building a blueprint for schools that keep girls in class and end period stigma.
+Together, we’re building a blueprint for schools that keep girls in class and ends period stigma.

 Th